Chuck Fenenbock: Los Angeles Dons

 In 1946 and 1947 Fenenbock played for the Los Angeles Dons in the newly formed All America Football Conference.

 Led the AAFC in yards per carry in 1946 averaging a stunning 13.5 yards per carry and was second in yards per carry in 1947.

 Fenenbock was the AAFC's top kick and punt returner 1946-1948.

 With the Dons he played halfback in the new T-formation adopted by professional football.

 Fenenbock was acclaimed, along with Buddy Young, as the AAFC's top speedster and breakaway runner.

 Famed Cleveland Browns coach Paul Brown called Fenenbock the player he most feared in the AAFC.

 Chicago Rockets

 In 1948 Fenenbock was traded to the Chicago Rockets in the AAFC.

 That year, he led the Rockets in most offensive categories.
 Fenenbock was the Rockets best player and had a spectacular game in his return to his hometown of Los Angeles to play the Dons.

-Canadian Football League
+Western Interprovincial Football Union

-With the merger of the AAFC with the NFL in 1949 many AAFC stars jumped to the Canadian Football League.
+With the merger of the AAFC with the NFL in 1949 many AAFC stars jumped to the Western Interprovincial Football Union in Canada.
 In 1949 Fenenbock started with the Edmonton Eskimos.

 Fenenbock played his last season in 1950 with the Calgary Stampeders.